robstoll/atrium/README.md

 [property](#property-assertions) and [returnValueOf](#method-assertions)
 are not good enough?

-Writing one is very simple and a pull request of your new assertion function is very welcome.
+Writing one is very simple and a pull request of your new assertion function is very much appreciated.
 Following an example:

 ```kotlin